The Duke, the original Xbox controller / doorstop, returns for $70 in March (hands-on)

 Blackley takes the blame for the original Duke being the size it was.
 "I'd taken my eye off the ball when it came to the controller... and the circuit board was given out to a vendor who was a friend of somebody or a brother of somebody.
 So the circuit board they came up with was the size of a dinner plate," he half-jokes.

-"My best friend and industrial designer had to get a controller around this damn thing, so she did... she was in tears and I was the person who had to deal with it."
+"My good friend and industrial designer had to get a controller around this damn thing, so she did... she was in tears and I was the person who had to deal with it."

 "I had physical things thrown at me as a result of this controller," he says.